 Wandering the old town

-Obviously this had to happen.
-Lille has a rather small old town but it’s a pretty one.
-The narrows streets areilled with little boutique type shops on every turn.
-Just dont eace your shopping until Sunday as you’ll find all the shops are closed.
+Obviously, this had to happen.
+The Lille old town is rather small but it’s a pretty one.
+It’s one of the top Lille attractions and the narrows streets are filled with little boutique type shops on every turn.
+It’s a must for your Lille sightseeing.

 Browsing chocolate at Meert